jonlawley/VlcDriver/README.md

 ## Installation

-Solution was written in and compiles and builds in Visual Studio 2013 .Net 4.5 and has been tested in Visual Studio 2015 RC.
+Solution was written in and compiles and builds in Visual Studio 2015 .Net 4.5.
 Nuget will handle installation of libraries.

+## Logging

+Logging has been implemented using NLog https://github.com/NLog .
+See the console app example in this solution for a basic example.

 ## Mono
 I've taken quite some time to ensure this project will work on Mono.
 This has been tested on Ubuntu 14.04, Mono JIT compiler version 4.0.3 and MonoDevelop 5.9.5.